Kambu / Bajra – Multitude of Possibilities

-Pearl millet is completely gluten free, high in fibre content, thereby digesting slowly, high in proteins, iron, folic acid, and high in minerals like phosphorous and zinc.
+Pearl millet is completely gluten-free, high in fibre content, thereby digesting slowly, high in proteins, iron, folic acid, and high in minerals like phosphorous and zinc.
 It has fairly high starch content.
 Interestingly, pearl millet is eaten in winter and summer.
-It is a warming food eaten as bhakri during winter and had along with butter milk in summer is a cooling food.
-The malt or sprouted and roasted flour is an easy digestible food, therefore suitable for all age groups.
+It is a warming food eaten as bhakri during winter and had along with buttermilk in summer is a cooling food.
+The malt or sprouted and roasted flour is an easily digestible food, therefore suitable for all age groups.

 The making of Pearl Millet Porridge